BAskillsworkshop/BA/README.md

 In this file, we present all our visualizations in the method of Tableau Story

 ## Final Deliverable.md
 In this markdown file, we introduce our topic and explain why we choose this topic, and the meaning behind this data.
-Besides, we also present all our plots, and introduce all challenges faced during our progress.
+Besides, we also introduce all challenges faced during our progress.